CharGoon26/Crafting-package-V3/README.md

 - /craft recipes

 > [!IMPORTANT]
-> This package is intended for standard BallsDex installs and lightly modified forks that keep the `bd_models` app/models compatible.
-> It no longer depends on later `bd_models` migrations, so different migration counts should be fine.
 > Contact @bigfatbrimmy on discord for any bugs or errors or if the original package owner wants to take it down, please notify me.

 ## Installation